LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Apply_Mathematics_Trading_Investment/README.md

 Mahalanobis distance is a metric for an effective multivariate distance to measures the distance between a point and a distribution.

+Manhattan distance is a metric to calculated as the sum of the absolute differences between the two vectors.
+The Manhattan distance is related to the L1 vector norm and the sum absolute error and mean absolute error metric.

 ## Author:
 ### * Tin Hang